L5Modular/L5Modular/README.md

   [1] Provider: ArtemSchander\L5Modular\ModuleServiceProvider
 ```

-Choose either `0` to publish everything or the number with `Provider: ArtemSchander\L5Modular\ModuleServiceProvider`.
+Pick either `0` to publish everything or at least the number with `Provider: ArtemSchander\L5Modular\ModuleServiceProvider`.
-Now you can customize the following..
+When this is done, you can configure in the published `config/modules.php` file the following...

-### Generation
+#### `'generate'`

 By default the generation of some components is disabled.
-The `generate` array accepts boolean values to enable / disable the generation of the component.
+The `generate` array accepts boolean values to enable / disable the generation of a component.

 ```php
 'generate' => [